Magid Magid: Early life and education

-Magid was born in Burao, the capital city of the Togdheer region of Somaliland.
+Magid was born in Burao, the capital city of the Togdheer region in Somaliland.
 Around the time of his birth, the Somali Civil War broke out.
 His mother, and five siblings, left Somalia in 1994 "to find a better life," and they spent six months in a refugee camp in Ethiopia before being admitted to Britain.
 The family moved to the Burngreave area of Sheffield.
 Growing up, Magid has said that he remembers "just being happy" but notes difficulties in his childhood.
 He has said that life was difficult for his family as he moved to Britain without being able to speak English, and they had to learn this new language as well as adapt to a new way of life.
 His mother worked as a cleaner to support her children through school.
 Burngreave was one of Sheffield's most economically-deprived areas during the early 2000s.
 Magid has said that he didn't "have much in the way of a male role model," continuing that "it is easy to become a product of your own environment, and a lot of my environment was negative.
 So I was a bit of a pain in the arse for a while."

 Magid attended Fir Vale School in Sheffield, and studied A Levels in Psychology, Law, and philosophy, at Longley Park Sixth Form College.
 He cites an important part of his development being his interest in music, and at school he used to create and sell his own mixtapes on CDs.
 He finished sixth form in 2008 and went on to raise his own funds, working 12-hour shifts for 9 weeks, to go on a gap year that he spent travelling.
 He visited the Swiss Alps, where he went on a mountaineering course, as well as Egypt, Kenya, Tanzania, Zanzibar, and Germany, where he ran the Berlin Marathon.
 By 17, Magid had developed an interest in mountaineering as a hobby, and in September 2009 went on a trip to Kilimanjaro, enlisted the help of a local guide, and climbed the mountain.

 Magid decided that he wanted to go to university, and began a degree in aquatic zoology at the University of Hull after his gap year.
 He founded the university's Mixed Martial Arts club, where he gained the nickname 'Magic Magid the Submission Magician'.
 He was elected as president of the students' union, the Hull University Union, where he notes that he was not "politically savvy" but knew that he "cared about certain issues."
 In 2013, as students' union president, Magid faced a letter of complaint from several union councillors, but due to administrative error in the way in which it was brought, it did not lead to a motion of censure.
 Following university, Magid has worked in digital marketing.
 He has also worked for the charity Shelter, and been self-employed.

+In July 2023, Magid also took an honorary doctorate from the University of York.